croupiers/croupier-rb/README.md

     $ croupier

-The common case for invoking Cruopier is:
+The common case for invoking Croupier is:

     $ croupier <distribution> <sample_size> [<options>]